-The Midland College Orchestra, Concert Band, Jazz Band, and Choir are premier instrumental groups that perform on the MC campus and throughout the Permian Basin.
+The Midland College Orchestra, Concert Band, Jazz Band and Choir are premier instrumental groups that perform on the MC campus and throughout the Permian Basin.
+The orchestra and jazz band will seek performance exchanges with our sister cities in England and China.

 In all ensembles, students develop close working relationships with other MC musicians and music faculty, gain real-world performing experience, and showcase their musical talents on stage.
 Membership is open to all students, regardless of major.